MoteneJan/DrinkChoiceApp/README.md

 Clone or Download the DrinkChoiceApp repository into your machine

-Navigate into the repository using : "cd repository" command
+Navigate into the repository using : "cd repository name" command

 Then run : "npm start" command to launch the app, then it will open in a new browser